 Consider also only delivering packages that need to be signed for.
-For small, inexpensive products this may not work for your business, but for larger items, it could be a good thing to protect yourself.
+For small, inexpensive products, this may not work for your business, but for larger items, it could be a good thing to protect yourself.
 On top of that, you may be able to screen the suspicious activity of your customers through past purchases.

-Many of these things can be integrated into your account either through your ecommerce platform or your payment processor handling the transactions.
+Many of these things can be integrated into your account either through your eCommerce platform or your payment processor handling the transactions.

-Online Chargeback Issues
+4. Online Chargeback Issues

 Chargebacks are more of an effect than they are a cause.
 They happen because of one of the above issues.
 Long shipping times can lead to chargebacks because the customer may assume that they have been scammed and reach out for a refund from their bank.
 Less customer visibility can lead to chargebacks because of the lack of communication.
-And chargebacks are often caused started through merchant services fraud.
+And chargebacks are often caused by merchant services fraud.
 Unfortunately, there is not much that you can do to prevent chargebacks from occurring.
 Just by nipping problems in the bud can you effectively stop them before they start.

-By reaching out to your high risk credit card processing provider, you may be able to apply early chargeback protection.
+By reaching out to your high risk credit card processing provider, you may be able to apply for early chargeback protection.
 That way you will be the first to know if a customer is reaching out.
 The most important part of being conscious of your chargebacks is attempting to keep them low.
 Many banks and credit card processing companies look at the percentage of chargebacks as a way to gauge the health of a company.

-Typically ecommerce businesses are expected to keep their chargeback ratio under 3%.
+Typically eCommerce businesses are expected to keep their chargeback ratio under 3%.
 If your company goes over this percentage there is a good chance that your merchant account will be placed on hold.
 Be aware of this metric at all costs in order to keep processing payments for your drop shipping business.